Cluyverth/LCD-Thermometer/README.md

 *I do this project in the college so It's not really refined, but works*

 ---
+## Tips
+---
+    Use MikroC to code and compile the project, also install the software Proteus which you can simulate without the need to use the PICkit 3 or PIC K150.
+---

 ## What you will need to do the project: